Tdarnell/osrs-world-ping/README.md

 Run the script with the command `python run.py`.

+## Cron Job

+## Cronjob Management Script

+The `cronjob.sh` script is a utility for managing a cronjob that runs (`run.py`) in the current directory.

+### Usage

+1. Run the script using the command `./cronjob.sh`.
+2. When prompted, enter 'add' or 'a' to add the cronjob, or 'remove' or 'r' to remove it.

+### Functionality

+The script determines the full file path to `run.py` and uses it to add or remove the cronjob.
+It uses the `crontab -l` command to list the current cronjobs, the `echo` command to append the new cronjob to the list (when adding), and the `grep -v` command to filter out the cronjob (when removing).
+The updated list of cronjobs is then piped back to `crontab -` to update the cronjobs.

+This script expects a python venv has been set-up in .venv in the current directory.
+If this is not the case, the script will not work.

 ## Logging

 The script logs its operations to both the console and a rotating log file (`logs/world_scraper.log`).
 The log file has a maximum size of 100KB and keeps the last 5 backups.